raycast/extensions/extensions/dictionary/README.md

 ## Feedback & Contributing

-Have Questions, feature requests and bug reports? please leave your feedback.
-Additionally, the extension is designed to be scalable, modular and easily adaptable.
-Welcome to contribute by adding new dictionary services or enhancing existing features.
+Do you have questions, feature requests, or bug reports?
+Please leave your feedback.
+Additionally, the extension is designed to be scalable, modular, and easily adaptable.
+We welcome contributions by adding new dictionary services or enhancing existing features.